PAIDiPaidThis.com

 Is a band more expensive than a DJ?

 Almost always, yes.
-A band means paying several musicians for the night, while a DJ is one person.
-Many couples book a band for the live atmosphere and use a DJ, sometimes provided by the band, to fill the gaps.
+A band means paying several musicians for the night, plus their travel and equipment, while a DJ is one person with one set-up.
+Many couples book a band for the live atmosphere and use a DJ, sometimes provided by the band itself, to fill the gaps either side.

 What size band should I book?

 It depends on your budget and the room.
-A three or four-piece works well for smaller weddings, while a larger soul or function band with brass suits a big party.
-More musicians means a bigger sound and a bigger fee.
+A three or four-piece works well for smaller weddings and keeps the fee down, while a larger soul or function band with brass suits a big party in a bigger space.
+More musicians means a bigger sound and a bigger fee, so match the line-up to the room rather than booking the biggest band you can find.

 Do bands provide music between sets?

-Many do, either through a DJ member or a playlist system, which saves you booking a separate DJ.
-Always check, since a live band typically plays sets rather than the whole evening non-stop.
+Many do, either through a DJ member of the band or a playlist system that runs through their own PA, which can save you booking a separate DJ entirely.
+Always check what is included, since a live band typically plays sets rather than performing the whole evening non-stop, and there will be gaps to fill either way.

-Are there extra costs on top of the fee?
+Are there extra costs on top of the headline fee?

 Sometimes.
-Travel, an overnight stay for far-flung venues, and occasionally a sound engineer can be added.
-This is the kind of add-on the Competition and Markets Authority's guidance on drip pricing warns shoppers to check for, so ask for an all-in quote so nothing surprises you on the night.
+Travel, an overnight stay for far-flung venues, and occasionally a sound engineer can be added to the price you first see.
+This is the kind of add-on the Competition and Markets Authority's guidance on drip pricing warns shoppers to check for, so ask for an all-in quote in writing so nothing surprises you on the night.